Ssenseii/c_beej/README.md

 int i;      // declares an int int *p;     // declares a pointer to an int.

-p = &i;  // p is assigned the address of i--p now "points to" i
+p = &i;  // p is assigned the address of i -- p now "points to" i
 ```

 ### derefrencing pointers